tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 **[Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)**

-In order for the extension to activate you must have [`tailwindcss` installed](https://tailwindcss.com/docs/installation) and a [Tailwind config file](https://tailwindcss.com/docs/installation#create-your-configuration-file) named `tailwind.config.{js,cjs,mjs,ts,cts,mts}` in your workspace.
+In order for the extension to activate you must have [`tailwindcss` installed](https://tailwindcss.com/docs/installation).

 ## Features